 Test of English as a Foreign Language (international applicants)

-The minimum score for admission is 600 for the paper-based test or 80 for the Internet-based test.
+The minimum score for admission is 80 for the Internet-based test.
 TOEFL scores are valid for up to two years from your test date.
 Applicants may receive a waiver of the TOEFL if all of the requirements for the high school diploma, bachelor’s degree or an advanced degree were completed in a country where the primary and dominant language is English and English was the language of instruction of the school.
 For a list of countries that qualify please click here.
 Exam results should be sent to UC Irvine institution code: 4859.
 For more information on the TOEFL, visit: toefl.org

 Send official Test Report Form (TRF) to: